BloomTechBackend/bd-14-1-codealong-CustomException-starter/LESSON_PLAN.md

 ### Kick off

+Possible kick off topics:
-Explain that DynamoDB leverages annotations to map class fields to DynamoDB columns.
-You can share personal work experiences where converting database data to Java objects is a core feature in just about any project.
-In fact, many teams have found ways to generate this code.
-Of course, we won't be generating our annotations today, but you could plant the seed into their minds that code generation is one of the great keys in coding.
+- Explain that DynamoDB leverages annotations to map class fields to DynamoDB columns.
+- You can share personal work experiences where converting database data to Java objects is a core feature in just about any project.
+- Address code generation as a tool for these kinds of POJO classes, but we need to understand the patterns before this can be realized

+### Intro to the project

-Start by explaining that this project is a cli for message boards.
+Explain that this project is a cli for message boards.
 You can run the solution code (make sure you've already set up the tables in DynamoDB) and show the learners what the end product will look like.
 It's also fun to see things update remotely, so after you create a new message or a new topic, you can go to the DynamoDB website and show them that what you created is actually there.

 With the code downloaded, all the learners to run the following commands (these commands are in the README):